wahidfarid/tablecheck-weatherapp/README.md

 - This project essentially boils down to two components (not counting state management/machines).
 A screen for the initial state, and a screen to display weather information (that cycles into itself).
 Typically i like to avoid excessive segmentation of components and files and keep things in as few files as possible while keeping things DRY.
 If at any time i catch myself reusing code or copy/pasting stuff internally, that is a sign i should extract that into it's own reusable piece of code.
 That being said, the scale of this project wasn't big enough for me to find many signs like that 😅 So i'm left conflicted about having just two active components, or needlessly dividing them into more parts that may be slightly more confusing

 - I have not used Storybook before, but i've had such a positive experience with it through this project.
 While i'm sure there's a lot about it I have yet to learn, I can see how usefull it would be for bridging the gap between developers and designers, sticking to a style guide and last but not least would make UI Regression testing a lot easier than it typically is.

+- Regarding Unit Tests, i've been having difficulty actually testing the components. the issue being the components are few and dead simple.
+They just display data and are not interactable in any way. all of the logic behind the project resides in the actual state machine.
+I've implemented unit tests for the machine, no problem.
+The components being almost essentially static, not to mention being able to check UI issues at a glance through Storybook, lead me to think there's not much use writing any meaningful tests for them in their current state

 ---